 In May 1868, Samarkand fell to the Russian Empire, caught up in what is now known as The Great Game.
 Under Russian rule the city changed its face; buildings and walls were torn down and the city was turned into a Russian military fortress.
 After the Russian Revolution, Samarkand became capital of the Uzbek Soviet Socialist Republic.

 Despite the destruction of the early Russian era and the Soviet “imports” of factories and concrete buildings, the city remains one of the most historical and beautiful in Central Asia.
-Today, the independant Uzbek Republic is working to bring back the glory and beauty of its ancient pearl.
+Today, the independent Uzbek Republic is working to bring back the glory and beauty of its ancient pearl.

 Traveling to Samarkand Today